joelbirchler/type-sensitive/README.md

 type-sensitive
 ==============

-Experimental type annotations for JavaScript
+Experimental type annotations for JavaScript.
+I'm not sure I'd use this in production.